Socialist Youth of Germany – The Falcons

 The Socialist Youth of Germany – The Falcons (Sozialistische Jugend Deutschlands – Die Falken, SJD – Die Falken) is a voluntary organisation of children and young people.
-Like Jusos, the youth organisation of the Social Democratic Party of Germany (SPD), The Falcons are member of the International Union of Socialist Youth and Young European Socialists.
+Like Jusos, the youth organisation of the Social Democratic Party of Germany (SPD), The Falcons are member of the International Union of Socialist Youth.
 The Falcons are also a member of the International Falcon Movement.

-As a political organisation with a history of over 90 years, the falcons organise camps and other spare time activities to encourage children and young people for more democracy, social justice, equality and a substantial change in society.
+As a political organisation with a history of over 90 years, the Falcons organise camps and other spare time activities to encourage children and young people for more democracy, social justice, equality and a substantial change in society.